otrv4/otrv4/otrv4.md

     g2_b
       Bob's half of the DH exchange to determine g2. c2, D2
-      A zero-knowledge proof that Bob knows the exponent associated with his transmitted value g2_b. g3_b
+      A zero-knowledge proof that Bob knows the value associated with his transmitted value g2_b. g3_b
       Bob's half of the DH exchange to determine g3. c3, D3
-      A zero-knowledge proof that Bob knows the exponent associated with his transmitted value g3_b.
+      A zero-knowledge proof that Bob knows the value associated with his transmitted value g3_b.
     P_b, Q_b
       These values are used in the final comparison to determine if Alice and Bob share the same secret. cP, D5, D6